natebarksdale/natebarksdale.github.io/src/content/blog/2011-12-07-portfolio-introducing-yoomi.md

 description: Excited to share my design projects for yoomi, especially their innovative self-warming baby bottle making waves in the US market.
 emoji: 🍼
 tags:
+  - ⚙️ Engineering
+  - 🇺🇸 United States
+  - 🌐 Digital
-  - 🛒 Retailers
+  - 📖 Articles
-  - 🎨 Design Projects
-  - 🌎 US Market
 haiku: |
   Warmth in a bottle,
   Innovation for babies,